 pm2 logs can grow big overtime.
 As big as 50GB or more in a month time based on your application usage.
 Eventually you may run out of disk space.
 Here are the simple steps to manage it.

-features.
+2: Install pm2-log rotate, which comes with loads of useful features.
 This should take care of auto rotating, compressing and managing logs.

 sudo pm2 install pm2-logrotate